justanormalmaker/OPENDRUMS/README.md

 After soldering, we uploaded the .ino code to the Arduino, and the board was ready!

-If you want to complete you project you can also 3d print [this](https://github.com/justanormalmaker/OPENDRUMS/tree/d73520e1f8d5941a42290f2c07b925489fcdf160/HARDWARE/CASE%20(Per%20prototipo%20v0.1)) case (it's for the 0.1v, we are going to release the 1.0v soon :) )
+If you want to complete you project you can also 3d print [this](https://github.com/justanormalmaker/OPENDRUMS/tree/d73520e1f8d5941a42290f2c07b925489fcdf160/HARDWARE/CASE%20(Per%20prototipo%20v0.1)) case (it's for the v0.1, we are going to release the case for the v1.0 soon :) )

 ## 💻 Software